 - Unofficial transcripts from all colleges/universities attended.
 Official or unofficial transcripts should be uploaded through

 the online application form.
 Transcripts must reflect the name of the

 institution attended, degree earned, grades earned, and GPA.
 Applicants

 should ensure that all transcripts are readable once uploaded.
 Submission of official transcripts is ONLY required for all admitted students who decide to enroll.
 For non-U.S. transcripts, applicants please submit translated transcripts.

-- Successful completion, with a grade of B or higher, of the following four undergraduate courses (at least 3 units each):
+- Prerequisites: Successful completion within the last seven years, with a grade of B or higher, of the following four undergraduate courses (at least 3 credits each):

 - Abnormal Psychology or Psychopathology

 - Human Development or Lifespan Development